1

 2) There is specialized manufacturing equipment required in capsule formulations.

-3) The content uniformity as well as the homogeneity of fill weight-like issues may be associated with capsule formulations.
+3) The content uniformity, as well as the homogeneity of fill weight-like issues, may be associated with capsule formulations.

-4) The capsules should not be used for fluidic or melted materials as well as highly effervescent materials, because effervescent materials may soften the capsules, while melted powders may dry the gelatin capsule shell to very high brittleness.
+4) The capsules should not be used for fluidic or melted materials, as well as highly effervescent materials, because effervescent materials may soften the capsules, while melted powders may dry the gelatin capsule shell to very high brittleness.

-I tried to make you people engaged by giving the basic information about Capsules. if you have not understood anything then you can ask us your doubt in the comments.
+I tried to make you people engaged by giving the basic information about Capsules.
+If you have not understood anything, then you can ask us your doubt in the comments.
 If you want to learn more about solid oral dosage forms below are useful sources.